 - Excess externship hours at an approved non-profit, judicial or government placement;

 - Service learning activities completed as part of an academic course requirement, provided that other coursework (exclusive of those activities) meets the minimum time required under ABA credit-hour standards for the number of credits awarded;

 - For students who are awarded public interest fellowships to participate in public service internships and externships, hours in excess of the minimum requirements of the fellowships.

 - “Compensation” does not include in-kind donations such as food, or travel subsidies provided to offset out-of-pocket expenses incurred by student volunteers.

-Recognition of Extraordinary Service: The Law School will recognize students who commit an extraordinary amount of public service with a certificate for pro bono and community service at award levels of 75 and 150 hours.
-Students may not apply their pro bono hours towards the community service certificate.
+Recognition of Extraordinary Service: The Law School will recognize students who commit an extraordinary amount of pro bono service at award levels of 75 and 150 hours.

 Pro Bono Placements: Approved pro bono placements include:

 - UF Law’s in-house pro bono projects, including Alternative Spring Break, the Restoration of Civil Rights Projects, VITA, or other approved student-led pro bono initiatives.

 - Uncompensated law-related work at a government agency, legal aid entity, or non-profit or advocacy organization that advances the public good.